Data Analyst

 • Detail‑oriented, with the ability to manage large datasets and ensure data accuracy.

-• Strong organisational and time‑management skills, balancing multiple projects in a fast‑paced environment.
+• Strong organisational and time‑management skills, with the ability to balance multiple projects in a fast‑paced environment.

 • Familiarity with databases and data warehousing concepts.